Photographing landscapes makes me a better photographer

 Getting the perfect composure

-When photographing landscapes, you can find the perfect location but it is also about photographing it from the right camera angle and position, getting the correct composition.
-This really challenges me to look at the whole scene and decide where to move or where to position my tripod.
-This skill is so important is really helpful for a wedding day.
+When photographing landscapes, you can find the perfect location, but it is also about photographing it from the right camera angle and position, getting the correct composition.
+This really challenges me to look at the whole scene and decide where to move or position my tripod.
+This skill is so important it is beneficial for a wedding day.
 Capturing the perfect scene and in the right way can make a photo go from average to amazing, that is why I look at what depth of field I would like and whether there is the right detail in the highlights and shadows to make my vision work.
 I also get to explore new places and often offer the opportunity for my couples to have a pre-shoot in a landscape location or encourage a wedding couple with time on their day to be whisked off to have their photos taken at a landscape location.
-Landscape can and do involve people and this adds an extra element into my photography that really helps me on a wedding day or a pre-shoot.
+Landscape can and do involve people, and this adds an extra element into my photography that really helps me on a wedding day or a pre-shoot.

 I am still learning and enjoying myself and wanting to push my understanding to improve over time.
 I hope that continues to make me better photography in every area and allows me to continue using different techniques to continue getting creative with my photography.
 I plan to get out when I can and capture some more landscapes, and I have booked to go to Glencoe later in 2021 so look forward to some beautiful landscape photos of mountains, viaducts, and trains shortly.

 Thanks for reading and I’d love to chat with you about your photography needs, click here to get in touch.